-The potential (3.1) also depends on $v^2$ , the vacuum expectation value, and on y, the parameter that measures the coupling between fermions and Higgs scalar.
-Being a free parameter, $v^2$ indicates the energy scale of the spontaneous breakdown of the U(1) local symmetry.
+The potential (3.1) also depends on v^2 , the vacuum expectation value, and on y, the parameter that measures the coupling between fermions and Higgs scalar.
+Being a free parameter, v^2 indicates the energy scale of the spontaneous breakdown of the U(1) local symmetry.

-$^3$ We wish to add that the CS term can also be added to models which are not topological quantum field theories.
+$^{^2}$ We wish to add that the CS term can also be added to models which are not topological quantum field theories.
 In 3D, this gives rise to a massive photon.

-&lt;sup>4 For applications in condensed matter physics, one must require $\theta \ll m_e$ , and the scattering potential given by (3.1) then comes out positive [8].
+3 For applications in condensed matter physics, one must require $\theta \ll m_e$, and the scattering potential given by (3.1) then comes out positive [9].